xcore/sc_lcd/docs/character.rst

   * - ``alphabet.c``
     - File containing the pixel data for 6 * 6 characters.
 Currently the file includes only A-Z (upper case) and space
   * - ``alphabet_16x16.c``
     - File containing the pixel data for 16 * 16 characters.
-Currently the file includes only A-Z (upper case) and space It also includes the font with no formatting and in Italics
+Currently the file includes only A-Z (upper case) and space.
+It also includes the font with no formatting and in Italics
   * - ``alphabet_lookup_table.c``
     - File containing the lookup table for the characters and APIs to find the pixel data for a character
   * - ``character_specific_includes.h``